HyperFinal/Twitch-Retold-Desktop-App-Version-of-Twitch/README.md

 ---

+## 📱 Mobile Version (Work in Progress)

+> [!NOTE]
+> 🚧 **Twitch Retold for Mobile is currently in development!**
+>
+> We are working on bringing the same ad-free, high-performance experience, custom themes, sub-only VOD unlocking, and full emote support to mobile devices.
+Stay tuned for upcoming release announcements!

 ## ☕ Support the Project

 Twitch Retold is an independent, **100% free** application designed to give everyone the cleanest and most enjoyable Twitch viewing experience.